Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 USDA Section 502 guaranteed loans are common in Iowa's rural counties outside the major metros.
 USDA servicers must evaluate special forbearance, loan modification (which can extend to a 40-year term), and reamortization before proceeding to foreclosure.
 Iowa homeowners in rural communities with USDA loans should confirm their servicer is following USDA's workout waterfall, not just an internal proprietary process.

 Homeowners in the post-petition stage should seek professional assistance immediately to ensure they respond to the petition within the 20-day window and simultaneously submit or continue a loss mitigation application.
+The § 654.4B mediation assistance notice served with the petition identifies the formal notification that has already been provided.

 Iowa assistance programs are most effective before the foreclosure petition enters the district court — but options remain at every stage